Aden1ke/Projects/C_language/PRINTF/README.md

 You should see the output formatted with the appropriate colors in a terminal that supports ANSI escape codes.

-This custom _printf function serves as a versatile replacement for the standard printf, with added features like color-coded output for better readability and support for a range of format specifiers, flags, width, and precision handling.
+This custom _printf function serves as a versatile replacement for the standard printf, with added features like color-coded output for better readability and support for a range of format specifiers, flags, width, and precision handling, Feel free to add more.